Enter your work email

 Align your goals with executive priorities.
 Set performance benchmarks like the following to help you measure success:

 Create structured policies without introducing red tape.
-Build approval policies that balance control and agility by using tiered spending thresholds, preferred vendor categories, and budget-based purchasing rules.
+Use the following levers to build approval policies that balance control and agility:

 Embedding approval policies into the software employees already use for purchasing makes it easy for teams to abide by those purchase policies and for you to flag any discrepancies.
-For example, Guided Buying (a Business Prime feature) and Approval Workflows within Amazon Business allow custom rules for spend categories and budgets that help employees make the right purchasing decisions without having to consult documentation or administrators.
+For example, Guided Buying and Approval Workflows within Amazon Business allow custom rules for spend categories and budgets that help employees make the right purchasing decisions without having to consult documentation or administrators.

-Connect your procurement solution with your ERP, analytics tools, and accounting software to reduce manual data entry and human error.
+Connect your procurement solution with your ERP, accounts payable, analytics tools, and accounting software to reduce manual data entry and human error.
 Data centralization can improve visibility and enable better decision-making.

 For example, Amazon Business integrates with over 300 tools, including SAP Ariba, Coupa, and Oracle.
 This ensures data about your organization’s Amazon Business purchases flows seamlessly into your financial systems.

-Communicate policies clearly and explain their “why” to increase the likelihood of employee adoption.
+Communicate policies clearly and explain the reasoning behind them to improve employee adoption.
 Show how automation simplifies buying, appoint procurement champions in each department, and ensure training and onboarding are accessible and efficient.

 Treat spend management as an evolving discipline.
 Review spend patterns quarterly, adjust thresholds or suppliers, and celebrate wins to maintain momentum and continuously improve.

 The evolution of spend management is accelerating, and forward-thinking organizations are leveraging technology, data, and responsible purchasing to lead the way.
-The Amazon Business team acts as your strategic partner, constantly innovating and growing with you.
+The Amazon Business team works alongside you, constantly innovating and growing to support your business.

 Here are a few current trends related to the future of spend management.